-To become an LPN you study for a one or two-year program to get an Associate degree and then take the national test for a nursing license.
-An RN takes either a two-year program for an Associate’s degree or a four-year program that is equivalent to a Bachelor of Science in Nursing.
-The differences between an LPN and an RN are the job duties and the license exam is more difficult for an RN license.
-An FNP requires getting a Masters in Nursing, which is a graduate degree, after achieving the qualifications for an RN.
+To become an LPN, you study for a one or two-year program to get an Associate degree and then take the national test for a nursing license.
+An RN takes either a two-year program for an Associate’s degree or a four-year program equivalent to a Bachelor of Science in Nursing.
+The differences between an LPN and an RN are the job duties, and the license exam is more difficult for an RN license.
+In addition, an FNP requires getting a Masters in Nursing, which is a graduate degree, after achieving the qualifications for an RN.

-It is possible to first become an LPN and then after more studying become an RN and after more studying become an FNP.
+It is possible first to become an LPN and then, after more studying, become an RN and, after more studying, become an FNP.
 There are accelerated programs that reduce the standard times to complete each level.
-In accelerated programs, you will have to complete the same amount of credits/program hours but at a faster pace.
+You will have to complete the same amount of credits/program hours in accelerated programs but at a faster pace.

-Get Started Fast with Accelerated Nursing Program in Pennsylvania
+Get Started Quickly with Accelerated Nursing Program in Pennsylvania

-Do you want to get started fast?
+Do you want to get started quickly?
 We did all the research for accelerated nursing programs in PA, so you don’t have to.
 Our goal is to focus on the three “A’s” of affordability, accreditation, and availability.
-Just reach out to us if you need help finding the best school based on the program you select.
+Please contact us if you need help finding the best school based on your selected program.
 Find your college program.

 Rank | School | Location |